WanderingPhilosopher/Windows-KeySubtractor/README.md

-# keysubtracter
+# Windows KeySubtractor
-Bitcoin and Altcoins Publickey subtracter
+Bitcoin and Altcoins Publickey subtractor
+This is a fork of https://github.com/albertobsd/keysubtracter but for Windows.

 Generate multiple but different "copies" of a publickey, Actually Added and substracted publickeys.